 We want to practice safety first with hot drinks, especially around children.
 So be sure to keep any wires for the slow cooker tucker away and hot of reach.
 Only use candles if you feel you can light them safely.
 And offer to pour/ladle the hot chocolate into cups for your guests.

 If you buy jars that come with lids you can often store your toppings in them for much longer.
-This ideal if your hot chocolate station is going to be present feature in your home for a longer period over the winter.
+This is ideal if your hot chocolate station is going to be a present feature in your home for a longer period over the winter.